radiant-rstats/docker/install/rsm-msba-windows.md

 C:/Users/$USERNAME/Desktop/launch-rsm-msba.sh
 ```

 This step will clone and start up a script that will finalize the installation of the computing environment.
 The first time you run this script it will download the latest version of the computing environment.
 Wait for the container to download and follow any prompts.
 Once the download is complete you should see a menu as in the screen shot below.
 You can press 2 (and Enter) to start Rstudio.
 Press 3 (and Enter) to start Jupyter Lab.
 Press q to quit.
-For Rstudio the username and password are both "rstudio".
+For Rstudio the username if "jovyan" and password is "rstudio".
 For Jupyter the password is "jupyter"

 ![](figures/rsm-msba-menu.png)